 Most of us are insecure about pleasing or performing for a lover.
 We want to know how we can be good in bed.
 But men ask much more than women do about how they can pleasure a lover.
 Men believe that they would get more sex if they were able to provide the stimulation a woman needs for orgasm.
 Men assume women are aroused as men are.
 But if women were aroused, then they would know what stimulation they need for orgasm.

 Many women find that losing their virginity is a severe disappointment because there is almost no sensation from intercourse.
 Instead of being sympathetic, men find it impossible to accept that the female experience could be so different.
 A man imagines that women’s lack of responsiveness is easily solved.
-He also wants intercourse regardless of her pleasure, so he prefers to assume that issues with female arousal are a woman’s problem rather than his own.
 A woman knows that she is nowhere near being aroused by either the prospect or the reality of intercourse.
 The fact that a man cannot comprehend this, makes the subject impossible to discuss.

 Another reason couples don’t discuss female arousal is because nothing works.
 Many couples are unadventurous in bed but even those who try everything do not solve the problem of how a woman can orgasm with a lover.
 This again is natural because sex is about male arousal and orgasm by design.
 A woman must be willing to continue sexual activity until the man ejaculates.
 She wouldn’t do this if she had an orgasm before him.
 She can’t have an orgasm after him that relies on stimulating the vagina with an erect penis because, after his orgasm, a man loses his erection.